Ara-ban/Ara-ban/README.md

   *(Covering probability theory, statistics, stochastic calculus, linear algebra, optimization, and numerical methods)*

 -  **1 hour of studying OS/Networks**
-  *(Leading up to knowledge of assembly language and how machines work, linking it to programming languages)*

 -  **5 QuantGuide questions**
   *(1 in each of the following: Probability, Brainteasers, Statistics, Pure math, Finance)*